 [Section 109 amended by No. 94 of 1984 s.
 66; No. 79 of 1995 s.
 41.]

-110. Disputes between organisation or association and its members
+110. Disputes between organisation or association and its members, how to be determined

 (1) Every dispute between an organisation and any of its members, or between an association and any organisation represented therein, shall, subject to section 66, be decided in the manner directed by the rules of the organisation, or, as the case may be, by the rules of the association.